| | | | | |

-Don’t have a traditional compass to work out where to go?
-Here’s how you can make your own homemade compass at home or in the classroom.
-Learn what a compass is and how a compass works.
+Here’s how to make a compass at home or in the classroom.
+Learn what a compass is and how it works.
 All you need are a few simple materials to get started.
 We love fun, hands-on STEM projects for kids!

 Pin

-There are rocks on earth that are magnetic called magnetite, which actually means magnet mineral.
+There are magnetic rocks on earth called magnetite, which actually means magnet mineral.
 Ancient scientists found that they could use magnetite to help them make a compass.

-A compass is really just a magnet that always points to the North Pole of the Earth.
-It is useful for navigation, whether you are walking in the wilderness or sailing a ship.
-A compass, along with a map, can show where you are and what direction you need to go in.
+A compass is just a magnet that always points to the Earth’s North Pole.
+It is helpful for navigation, whether walking in the wilderness or sailing a ship.
+A compass and a map can show where you are and what direction you need to go in.

 How to Make a Compass